Home » Addiction » Behavioral » Internet

 Is Internet Addiction a Disability?

-Who is Affected the Most by Internet Addiction?
+Who is the Most Affected by Internet Addiction?

 Medication